nickzoic/migen-gigatron/README.md

 For now, I'll set up two blocks of on-chip SRAM: one 8 bit x 8192 word read-write memory for the RAM, and one 16 bit x 4096 word read-only memory for the ROM.

-Some documents seem to think that there's
-16 bit x 64Kword worth of "SPRAM" (Single Ported RAM) on the Ice40 devices.
+(There's also bigger versions of the ICE40 with more RAM available, for example the "UltraPlus" parts like the ICE40-UP5K ... these have an extra 16 bit x 64Kword worth of "SPRAM" (Single Ported RAM) which would be rather handy.
-The toolchain seems to agree: I can declare in Migen a `migen.Memory(16, 65536)` and it compiles up, telling me I've used 100% of my RAM.
 Sadly that's still not quite enough for both RAM and ROM, but it's closer!

+### ROM Compression

 It's pretty obvious looking at it that the ROM is sparse: there's no "copy from ROM" instruction so data has to get loaded in using `LD $XX` instructions.
 To make it a